-ACL Tear of the Knee
+Anterior Cruciate Tear of the Knee

 Anterior Cruciate Tear Symptoms

 Approximately one-third of patients who disrupt their anterior cruciate ligament experience few related problems.
-Another one-third have problems which are activity related.
+Another one-third have problems of instability which are activity-related.
 They are relatively asymptomatic if they modify their activities.
 They can run straight ahead, but sudden changes in direction may cause “giving way”.
 The last one-third are symptomatic with activities of daily living.
 Unexpectedly, the knee may give way.
-This may be dangerous in some situations or a disability at best.
+This may be dangerous in some situations or disability at best.
 Because all anterior cruciate injuries are not associated with symptomatic instability, it is difficult to assess those who will ultimately become symptomatic.
 Treatment is dependent on what activities each person is willing to give up, as well as their expectations.
-Patients who should consider surgery are generally athletic and are unwilling to give up at least high level activities.
+Patients who should consider surgery are generally athletic and are unwilling to give up at least high-level activities.
 The highest chance of excellent surgical reconstruction is obtained within the first few months after injury.
 After this time, there is little change in results as long as no major injuries (meniscal or ligament) occur additionally.
 Late arthritis is not a natural sequela of cruciate ligament injury.
 Meniscal (cartilage) tear is more likely to occur in an unstable knee, and meniscal tear is very likely to contribute to late arthritis.

 Patients with ACL tear need to avoid recurrent giving way.
 If these episodes cause pain and swelling, the knee may be progressively damaged.
 This most commonly occurs with associated meniscal (cartilage tears).
 Early wear and tear arthritis may eventually develop.
 When this occurs, surgical reconstruction or modified activities should be considered before these changes occur.
 Anterior cruciate ligament reconstruction is a surgical procedure performed with knee arthroscopy.
 Biological tissues Autograft (self) or Allograft (same species, different individual), are the most successful replacements.
 Artificial ligaments are available but are only licensed for use after biological graft failure.
 They are now rarely used because of eventual failure.
 Arthroscopic methods of knee ligament reconstruction have been developed which allow for small incisions, less postoperative pain, and shorter hospital stays.
 Rehabilitation is also sped up with this method.
-A strip of patellar tendon or hamstring tendons are used to replace the torn ligament.
+A strip of patellar tendon or hamstring tendon is used to replace the torn ligament.
 These are placed by Arthroscopic technique by drilling tunnels into both tibia and femoral attachment sites.
 The graft is pulled into the knee, locked in place on the femoral side with an interference screw which wedges between the graft and the surrounding bone.
 The graft is then tensioned on the tibial side and fixed in a similar fashion here.
 This allows for early protected knee motion.
 Ligament reconstruction should generally be delayed after acute injury for four weeks.
 This minimizes the risk of postoperative knee stiffness.
 Occasionally, surgery needs to be performed early, when a cartilage tear blocks knee motion and normal walking.
 Associated meniscal tears may require intervention even if the anterior cruciate is not reconstructed.
 Repairing or removing the torn portion of the meniscus may provide for a more functional knee.
 Meniscal repair should not significantly alter the course of rehabilitation.
-High level function most likely will result if all structures are repaired before other damage results.
+The highest level of function will most likely result if all structures are repaired before additional damage occurs.

 Week 4-14: Continued strengthening and range of motion.
 Short arc squats with body weight.
 Avoid extension against resistance.
 Brace discontinued.
-Week 14 on: Straight-line running, no cutting or sudden change of direction.
+Week 14 on Straight-line running, no cutting or sudden change of direction.

-ACL reconstruction is highly successful.
+An ACL reconstruction is highly successful.
 Roughly 90% of patients return to normal or nearly normal knee function.
 They have little or no pain or swelling.
 Infection is extremely rare and graft failure occurs in under 5% of patients.
 The knee should eventually have no greater risk of ligament reinjury than a knee without prior injury.
 In summary, the anterior cruciate deficient knee is a challenging problem to the knee surgeon.
 Diagnosis and treatment require careful history and physical exam, X-ray and sometimes MRI (magnetic resonance imaging) to define the precise injury.
-After diagnosis, treatment options vary with the injury, the patients lifestyle and their future expectations.
+After diagnosis, treatment options vary with the injury, the patient’s lifestyle and their future expectations.

 Compliments of Sports Medicine and Orthopaedics, East Providence, RI